swcarpentry/r-novice-inflammation/01-starting-with-data.md

 > ## Tip {.callout}
 >
 > We can add comments to our code using the `#` character.
 It is useful to
-> document our code in this way so that others (and us the next time we
+> document our code in this way so others (and us the next time we
-> read it) have an easier time following what the code is doing.
+> read it) have an easier time following what the code does.

 We can also change an object's value by assigning it a new value: